man opening empty wallet

 External Factors

-External factors beyond your control can also lead to business bankruptcy.
+External factors beyond your control can also lead to a business going bankrupt.
 Some key external factors include:

 - Economic downturns: A recession or economic slowdown can impact consumer spending, affecting business revenue and profitability.